Symplectic and K\"ahler structures on $\mathbb CP^1$-bundles over $\mathbb CP^2$: Introduction

 \begin{corollary} Any K\"ahler manifold $(M',J')$ almost complex equivalent to Tolman's manifold as an almost complex manifold is biholomorphic to the projectivisation of a holomorphic rank two bundle $E$ over $\mathbb CP^2$ with $c_1(E)=-1$, $c_2(E)=-1$. \end{corollary}

 Thus, to prove Theorem \ref{newmain} we only need to find an appropriate restriction on the K\"ahler cones of projectivisations of holomorphic bundles $E$ with $c_1(E)=-1$, $c_2(E)=-1$.
-This is done by exhibiting rational curves on which the form $\OM$ evaluates negatively for $\lambda_2<2\lambda_1$.
+This is done by exhibiting rational curves on which the form $\OM$ evaluates as $\lambda_2 - 2\lambda_1$ which gives the inequality $\lambda_2<2\lambda_1$.

 As for Theorem \ref{main}, its proof is by contradiction in three steps.
 We assume first that $(\M,\omega)$ admits a compatible K\"ahler metric $g$.
-Then by Corollary \ref{kahlertype} $\M$ is biholomoprhic to the projectivisation of a holomorphic rank two bundle $E$ over $\mathbb CP^2$ with $c_1(E)=-1$, $c_2(E)=-1$.
+Then by Corollary \ref{kahlertype} $\M$ is biholomorphic to the projectivisation of a holomorphic rank two bundle $E$ over $\mathbb CP^2$ with $c_1(E)=-1$, $c_2(E)=-1$.
 Next we show that in the case that $g$ is invariant under an $S^1$-action as in Theorem \ref{main}, there is a smooth $S^1$-invariant rational curve $S$ in $\M$ on which $c_1(\M)$ evaluates negatively.
 This leads us to a contradiction.

 {\bf Acknowledgements.} We would like to thank Valeri Alexeev, Michel Brion, Yoshinori Hashimoto, Maxim Kazarian, John Klein, Silvia Sabatini, Nick Shepherd-Barron, Constantin Shramov, Andrew Sommese, Jakub Witaszek for their help.
 We are particularly grateful to Sasha Kuznetsov for answering numerous questions on holomorphic bundles over $\mathbb CP^2$.